ibm-cloud-architecture/refarch-privatecloud/Installing_ICp_on_aws.md

 ![](AWS/Ufw.png)

-Your new NFS server is now available for use in your new CfC environment.
+Your new NFS server is now available for use in your new ICP environment.

-To make this storage available login to the CfC console as the admin user and click on the menu icon at the top left and select Infrastructure -&gt; Storage then click the “Create New Storage” button.
+To make this storage available login to the ICP console as the admin user and click on the menu icon at the top left and select Infrastructure -&gt; Storage then click the “Create New Storage” button.